The Ultimate New England Fall Road Trip Itinerary (6 States)

 Get settled, then head out to explore the town of BAR HARBOR.

-FYI: We decided to get a hotel room this night in Bar Harbor at the Holiday Inn Resort Bar Harbor.
-I had caught a chill, out hiking and exploring Acadia National Park, that I just couldn’t shake.
-So we found a room last minute that had a HOT TUB so I could try to get rid of my chill!
-Tip: Dress appropriately for the damp weather along the East Coast!
+🍁 FYI: We decided to get a hotel room this night in Bar Harbor at the Holiday Inn Resort Bar Harbor.
+I had caught a chill, out hiking in Acadia National Park, that I just couldn’t shake.
+So we found a room last minute that had a HOT TUB so I could get rid of my chill!

 List of the best things to do in Bar Harbor, Maine: